-Aleppo: Evacuation of civilians from eastern areas delayed
+Aleppo: Truce broken, evacuations delayed

-- Planned evacuation of recently-captured neighborhoods appears to be delayed
+- Planned dawn evacuation of an estimated 50,000 civilians delayed

-(CNN)Hours after a planned evacuation of people from bombarded areas of eastern Aleppo, no one has left, according to a monitoring group.
+- Families, rebels were earlier offered safe passage out of the city

+CNN could not independently verify the claims but could hear shelling during conversations with activists inside the zone.

-The Syrian Observatory for Human Rights (SOHR) said in a statement that several buses remained idle in neighborhoods of the stricken city, over two hours after the evacuation was due to commence.
+The UN estimates around 50,000 civilians are still trapped inside the rebel-held zone.
+They were due to be evacuated at dawn but the Syrian Observatory for Human Rights (SOHR) said in a statement issued earlier today that the buses due to carry civilians out remained idle.

+The ceasefire that should see government troops, regime-aligned militia and rebel forces hold fire was announced late Tuesday as government forces were on the brink of taking all of Aleppo.

-The first group of civilians scheduled to leave is supposed to consist of 70 injured people and family members -- a total of 150 people.
+The first group of civilians scheduled to leave was supposed to consist of 70 injured people and family members -- a total of 150 people.

 Rebel fighters were also offered safe passage out of the devastated city under a ceasefire deal brokered largely by Turkey.